Questions Answered About Repentance

 This is the point I am trying to make in my teaching on repentance, and I feel that my point is oftentimes dodged and that the “lordship salvation” thing is used as a straw man or is used to muddy the waters in an attempt to confuse the real issue.

-This very dangerous doctrine causes people to look inside themselves and to examine their experience rather than to look solely upon the Lord Jesus Christ and to trust exclusively upon His shed blood.
-We believe and are sure that salvation changes a man’s life, and we preach this boldly.
-If a person says he is saved but he has absolutely nothing to prove it, he is deceived.
-“They profess that they know God; but in works they deny him, being abominable, and disobedient, and unto every good work reprobate” (Titus 1:16).
-To continually examine oneself, though, and to continually look at one’s experience as the basis for determining if one is saved, is extremely dangerous.
+This very dangerous doctrine causes people to look at themselves and to examine their experience rather than to look solely upon the Lord Jesus Christ and to trust exclusively upon His shed blood.
+We believe and are sure that salvation changes a man’s life, and we preach this boldly, but to continually look at one’s experience as the basis for determining if one is saved, is extremely dangerous.
 Even the apostle Paul, who, in our estimation, was the most dedicated Christian who ever lived, said of his own experience, “For I know that in me (that is, in my flesh,) dwelleth no good thing: for to will is present with me; but how to perform that which is good I find not” (Romans 7:18).
 That is the experience of every born again child of God.
 The old flesh is still present even after salvation.

-We have noted in many independent Baptist circles a serious lack of sound teaching about justification and sanctification, position and practice.
-Without such teaching new converts are left to struggle with the flesh without a proper understanding of the positional stability and victory they have in the Lord Jesus Christ.
+We have observed that in many independent Baptist churches there is a serious lack of clear, sound teaching in regard to justification and sanctification, position and practice, of the believer’s relationship with the Mosaic Law, and of the Holy Spirit.
+Without such teaching new converts are left to deal with the flesh without a proper understanding of the positional stability and unchanging victory they have in the Lord Jesus Christ.

-In conclusion, I do not believe in “lordship salvation” if it is defined as any form of discipleship, but I do believe that biblical repentance is the change of mind in the sinner that replaces the old lord of his life, sin and self, with the new Lord, Jesus Christ.
+In conclusion, I do not believe in “lordship salvation” if it is defined as any form of discipleship, but I do believe that biblical repentance is the change of mind in the sinner that replaces the old lord of his life with the new Lord, Jesus Christ.

 QUESTION: Aren’t you preaching “works” salvation by claiming that repentance is a change of mind that results in a change of life?